Bionicbabes/MechaCar_Statistical_Analysis/README.md

 ## **Study Design: MechaCar vs Competition**

 Study considerations:
-In your study design, think critically about what metrics would be of interest to a consumer.
-Examples:
 * Cost
 * City vs Highway fuel efficiency
 * Horse power
 * Maintenance cost
 * Safety rating

-Questions:
 * What metric or metrics are you going to test?
-Comparable performance of gasoline versus electric vehicles in terms of total vehicle range on full tank of gas or full battery charge and equivalent distribution of city/highway driving of 25%/75% across the sample set.
+Comparable performance of gasoline versus electric vehicles in terms of total vehicle range on full tank of gas or full battery charge

 * What is the null hypothesis or alternative hypothesis?